Visitor Guidelines & Accessibility

 - We encourage you to be mindful of social distances when in the buildings, and wash your hands, refrain from touching your face, and use hand sanitizer.

-Staff and volunteers are required to wear masks over their mouths and noses in the buildings.
+For staff and volunteers, masks are optional.
+However, unvaccinated staff and volunteers are required to wear masks over their mouths and noses in the buildings.

 Thank you for helping everyone stay healthy.